krupalshah/Composer/README.md

     .thenTransform(response -> converter.convertToCsv(response.data))
     .thenConsume(csv -> writer.writeCsvFile(csv))
     .thenRun(() -> logger.log("DONE"))
-    .thenFinish()
+    .thenFinish();
 ```

 #### Executing Multiple Tasks Concurrently
-Different variants of above methods are available to execute multiple tasks concurrently.
+Different variants of above methods have been provided to execute multiple tasks concurrently.
 All you have to do is to specify a set of tasks to be executed concurrently.
 The order of execution is never guaranteed.<br/>

-For example, consider a slight modificaion in above scenario where converted csv is persisted in the database along with writing to a file.<br/>
+For example, consider a slight modification in above scenario where converted csv is persisted in the database along with a file.<br/>

 In that case, both tasks can be executed concurrently using `then...Together()` variants like below: